 Keep your deck in tip-top shape by removing the dirt and grime.
 Learn how to clean a deck with just 2 natural ingredients.
+This is how to clean a deck without a power washer and perfect to do before you apply a new coat of stain.

 After the weather of fall and winter, it’s important to clean the deck.
 It’s really simple to remove the dirt and grime from your back deck.
 In this post, I’m going to show you how to clean a deck.